equinor/python-intermediate/README.md

     wc = count_lines_in_file(filename)
 ```

 It is for these situations that exceptions exist.
+(Students asking
+about _monads_ are kindly asked to leave the premises.)

 **A bit of warning**: Never _ever_ catch an exception you don't know how